AnyChart/docs.anychart.com/Supported_Data_Formats.md

 <a href="./Export/JavaScript_API_Serialization_Restrictions">JavaScript API serialization restrictions</a>

 ###XML
-XML format is useful if you prefer declarative style for chart configurations.
+XML format is useful if you prefer the declarative style for chart configurations.
 Also, all previous versions of AnyChart were XML based, so this way of setting data may be what you got used to.
-We still recommend everyone to use JavaScript API, but you can stick with XML format – it just has a little bit less perfect performance and is less flexible in terms of customization.
+We still recommend everyone to use JavaScript API, but you can stick with the XML format – it just has a little bit less perfect performance and is less flexible in terms of customization.
 ```
 // create an XML string
 var xmlString = '<xml>' +